ipp-ementa/ipp-ementa/README.md

 ### Dish

 Dishes is what students can choose to eat and they are visually identified by their type and description (e.g. `Vegetarian (type) - Peanut Slaw with Soba Noodles (description)`)

+### Geographical Location

+A geographical point, identified by its latitude and longitude, positioned on Earth

 #### Domain model diagram